Me, a Missionary?

 And you don’t have to start this journey alone!
 When you fill out a profile with MissionNext, our staff will help you guide you to the mission agencies that are right for you, as well as offer encouragement, advice, and prayer.
 Or, check out one of our many forums for a weekend of information and support.

-Mike Gallagher has spent thirty years with Wycliffe Bible Translators and also works with MissionNext aas a Member Care Coordinator.
+Mike Gallagher spent thirty years serving with Wycliffe Bible Translators and then served with MissionNext until his death in 2021.